-Traveling with a small child is certainly not easy, especially if it is your first time.
+Traveling by plane with small children is certainly not easy, especially if it is your first time.
 Here are several tips to help you prepare for this great adventure!

-If you have also traveled with small children, help us complete this article with your ideas by contacting Aleexpat
+If you have also traveled by plane with small children, help us complete this article with your ideas by contacting Aleexpat

 Click here to enjoy the beautiful infographics provided by Sainsbury’s Bank Money Matters Blog